locationtech/geomesa/docs/user/kafka/index.rst

     GeoMesa currently supports Kafka {{kafka_supported_versions}}.

 The GeoMesa Kafka Data Store is an implementation of the GeoTools ``DataStore`` interface that is backed by `Apache Kafka`_.
-The implementation supports the ability for feature producers to instantiate a Kafka Data Store in *producer* mode to persist data into the data store and for consumers to instantiate a Kafka Data Store in *consumer* mode to read data from the data store.
-The producer and consumer data stores can be run on separate servers.
-The only requirement is that they can connect to the same instance of Apache Kafka.
+The Kafka data store differs from most data stores in that queries are not run against the persisted data (which is stored in Kafka topics).
+Instead, each data store will consume the data topic, keep it cached in local memory, and run queries against the in-memory cache.

 .. _Apache Kafka: https://kafka.apache.org/

-All of the Kafka-specific code for GeoMesa is found in the ``geomesa-kafka`` directory of the source distribution.

 To get started with the Kafka Data Store, try the :doc:`/tutorials/geomesa-quickstart-kafka` tutorial.